| Title: | Lorenz and Penalized Lorenz Regressions |

 A list with several components:

-vector gathering the different values of the regularization parameter
+lambdavector gathering the different values of the regularization parameter

-matrix where column i provides the vector of estimated coefficients corresponding to the value lambda[i]
+thetamatrix where column i provides the vector of estimated coefficients corresponding to the value lambda[i] of the regularization parameter.

-vector where element i provides the Lorenz- attached to the value
+LR2vector where element i provides the Lorenz- attached to the value lambda[i] of the regularization parameter.

-vector where element i provides the estimated explained Gini coefficient related to the value lambda[i]
+Gi.explvector where element i provides the estimated explained Gini coefficient related to the value lambda[i] of the regularization parameter.

 Jacquemain, A., C. Heuchenne, and E. Pircalabelu (2024).
 A penalised bootstrap estimation procedure for the explained Gini coefficient.
 Electronic Journal of Statistics 18(1) 247-300.